mrotaru/data/js-prototypes/index.md

 bar.y // => undefined
 ```

-So in the code above we have two prototpye-linked objects.
+So in the code above we have two prototype-linked objects.
 However, we didn't
 link `foo` and `bar` directly.
 If we add a `y` property to `foo`, `bar` won't
 "inherit" it.
 What we're actually linking is _another_ object, the one
 created implicitly by JavaScript and accessible at `foo.prototype`.

-## Accessing linked prototype objects
+## Accessing Linked Prototype Objects

 Here's where things can get confusing: non-function objects don't
 normally have a "prototype" property, even though they _do_ have a prototype.